aliceoq/help-center-content/docs/tracks/en/configuring-redirect.md

 - **Name:** name of the rule set for the redirect you created.
 - **Redirect URL**: URL to which the client will be forwarded.
 You must enter the full URL.
 Example: `https://www.store.com/_secure/account/#/orders` instead of `_secure/account/#/orders`.
+- **Locales:** Languages to which the redirect will apply.
+The field is only available for stores using [Multilanguage settings (Beta)](https://help.vtex.com/en/tutorial/vtex-intelligent-search-configuracoes-multi-idioma-beta--2WahlTESLXIJ9XBdQMdTYO).

 ### Trigger rules